alphaminmax/Workspace-One-to-Azure-Intune-Migration-Toolkit-MVP-Edition/docs/WorkspaceOneWizard.md

 2. **Microsoft Intune**
    - Optional integration for hybrid management
-   - Configurable through the WS1Config.json file
+   - Configurable through environment variables

 3. **Other Project Modules**
    - Invoked by the Invoke-WorkspaceOneSetup.ps1 script